T-ara: Themes

 Recognized for their diversity, T-ara became known for shifting styles and genres which earned them the title "chameleon of the music industry".

+Style

-In 2019, Glamour UK included So Crazy sailor outfits as one of the greatest fashion moments in K-pop history that helped change the fashion industry forever.
+In 2019, Glamour UK included "So Crazy" sailor outfits as one of the greatest fashion moments in K-pop history that helped change the fashion industry forever.

+In a consumer survey researching trends in the Singaporean fashion market in 2013, the group was ranked among female K-pop artists whose style most wanted to imitate.

+Stage performances

+T-ara's stage performances are known for conceptual outfits and intense choreography.
+Their performances of their 2011 single Cry Cry was described as powerful and intense by Star News Korea.

-Legacy
+Legacy and impact

-Since their debut, T-ara has been placed in year-end lists of the top Korean artists and celebrities by numerous publications including Gallup Korea, Forbes Korea, Forbes China, Korean Wave Indonesia, Soribada etc. In 2014, Hankyung named T-ara among the groups spreading the Korean wave in China while Elle Men China named the group one of the contributors to K-pop's success and the Hallyu wave culture export abroad in 2020.
+Since their debut, T-ara has been placed in year-end lists of the top Korean artists and celebrities by numerous publications including Gallup Korea, Forbes Korea, Forbes China, Korean Wave Indonesia, Soribada etc. Particularly, the group is credited as one of the artists that helped spread the Hallyu wave in China.
+Both Elle Men China and The Paper named the group one of the contributors to K-pop's success and the Hallyu wave culture export abroad in 2020.

 In 2021, Aedan Juvat of Pop Wrapped referred to the group as "The second-generation K-pop legends" and credited them for offering "some of the catchiest dance tracks in a decade".
 In a series of surveys conducted by the Korean Foundation for International Cultural Exchange (KOFICE) and the Ministry of Culture, Sports and Tourism of the most popular K-pop artists globally, T-ara topped the list in Malaysia and was voted fifth in France in 2016, appeared in the top six in Vietnam in 2022 and 2024.
-In 2024, T-ara was ranked at number 14 in a Gallup Korea survey of the most popular girl groups of the 21st century, tied with (G)I-dle.
+In 2024, T-ara was ranked at number 14 in a Gallup Korea survey of the most popular girl groups of the 21st century.

 In 2010, In an event organized by former South Korean president Lee Myung-ba, T-ara was invited to perform at the Blue House for "2010 Republic of Korea Children's Day" with over 5,000 children reporters from the Blue House children's newspaper Blue Nuri and the national children's internet newspaper Edunet Children's Newspaper attending the event.

 In 2021, Clara Ribeiro from Pop Matters credited T-ara for bringing disco to K-pop with their second mini album John Travolta Wannabe describing it as "a force to be reckoned with" and "Roly Poly" as "one of the catchiest K-pop songs ever made".
-In 2016, "Roly-Poly" was ranked number 14 among the best female songs chosen by the public in a Dong-a Ilbo survey of 2,000 people.
+In 2016, "Roly-Poly" was ranked number 14 among the best female songs chosen by the public in a East Asia Daily survey of 2,000 people.
 In 2019, Glamour UK included So Crazy sailor outfits as one of the greatest fashion moments in K-pop history that helped change the fashion industry forever.